Lindafr/EstPronCorefNN/README.md

 - *NNa_acc_val.pdf* (containing average accuracy values on training and validation data) and
 - *NNa.png* (containing the architecture of the network).

-All other *do_\*.py* files work in similar way.
+All other *do_\*.py* files in other folders work in similar way.
 For more information about the networks read the thesis.

 These codes work with: